Azure/azure-sdk-for-java/sdk/spring/azure-spring-cloud-telemetry/README.md

 # Azure Spring cloud azure telemetry client library for Java
-We are deprecating this starter, Use service-based endpoints to collect data.
+We are deprecating this starter, use HTTP header User Agent instead.

 ## Key concepts
 ## Getting started